Chapter 32

 Flag State Approval: If the ship is registered in a foreign country, the buyer might need approval from the flag state to register the ship under their flag.

-The process of auctioning an arrested ship and the rights of buyers in such auction purchases involve complex legal frameworks and procedures, primarily governed by the Admiralty Act, 2017 in India.
-This detailed exposition delves into various aspects of the arrest of vessels, auction processes, buyer rights, and relevant case laws to provide a comprehensive understanding of the subject.
+The process of auctioning an arrested ship and the rights of buyers in such auction purchases involve complex legal frameworks and procedures, primarily governed by the Admiralty (Jurisdiction and Settlement of Maritime Claims) Act, 2017 in India.
+This detailed exposition delves into various aspects of the arrest of vessels, auction processes, buyer rights, and global best practices to provide a comprehensive understanding of the subject.

 Arrest of Vessels: Definition and Jurisdiction